 Creating strong passwords may seem like a daunting task, especially when the recommendation is to have a unique password for each site you visit.
-Anyone would be intimidated if they had to create and memorize multiple passwords like Wt4e-79P-B13^qS.
+Anyone would be overwhelmed if they had to create and memorize multiple passwords like Wt4e-79P-B13^qS.

 The secret is to make passwords memorable but hard to guess.
 Learning a few simple skills will make creating strong memorable passwords easy.
 Creating them can actually be fun - and your payoff in increased safety is huge.